-The iron content in dates makes sure that there is proper blood circulation to your scalp - thus strengthening hair follicles, preventing hair loss and stimulating growth of hair.
+The iron content in dates makes sure that there is proper blood circulation to your scalp - thus strengthening hair follicles, preventing hair loss and stimulating the growth of hair.
 Consuming two to three dates per day will give you stronger hair.
 You can pack a box of dates for your lunch along with chopped nuts or add them to sweeten your salad.

 Adding fruits to your diet is perhaps the easiest way to healthy hair.
 Guidelines recommend 2 to 2.5 cups of fruits daily.
 The important thing is to make sure that you vehemently ensure to make fruits a part of the diet everyday.
 You can make amazingly simple smoothies and salads with healthy fruits!

-Before you end up spending a lot of money on other treatments, pay attention to your diet - the first step towards your goal of healthy skin and hair.
+Before you end up spending a lot of money on other treatments, pay attention to your hair type and regular diet - the first step towards your goal of healthy skin and hair.
 Picking the right fruits is important for healthy hair growth and for strengthening and nourishing your hair.
 Consult a dietician or nutritionist to chalk out a diet plan to include these 20 colourful fruits in your diet today!

 Was this Article helpful?